 “When we’re talking about support, service, experience, success, we’re trying to make human beings feel better in each and every moment, whether it’s our customer or it’s the person you’re serving a product to,” Dylan says.

 Customer experience is the future, and it allows you to have a competitive advantage.
 If you can holistically understand your customers' needs, challenges and goals and use them to inform your product or service, you’ll not just end up with customer success, you’ll also stand out from competitors.

 Customer-driven B2C products like Netflix and Uber are thriving, and that same trend is becoming more and more prominent in B2B too.
-Research shows that 70% of growing companies prioritize customer success as “very important” as opposed to only 49% if stagnant or decreasing companies.
+Research from HubSpot showed that 70% of growing companies prioritize customer success as “very important” as opposed to only 49% if stagnant or decreasing companies.

 Having a good solution without enabling your customers to leverage it to meet their goals is no longer sufficient, and setting your customers up for success is essential from the start.

 “Success is the end of the journey; it’s not the beginning,” Dylan says.
 “It’s on the salesperson that sells the product, the people servicing the product or the agency servicing the customer — it’s our job to get them to the end goal they desire.”

 Quinn is a Content Marketing Strategist at New Breed who writes and edits inbound content that informs audiences.
 She’s super passionate about grammar and punctuation and loves learning new things that she can share with readers.
 Her favorite punctuation mark is the em dash.